fkyprianou/deved-platform/content/blog/en/toot-with-laravel-vonage-mastodon.md

 Mastodon's API is fully open by design, without 'premium features' due to the nature of the software being FOSS-first.
 Bearing that in mind, there is pretty much no limit to what you can do here - I wanted this to be a brief introduction, but in terms of proof-of-concept I've already got voice transcriptions using the Vonage Voice API to also Toot out recordings.

 Thought of something else you could do with Laravel, Mastodon, and Vonage?
 Hit me up, I'm always up for experimenting.
+Come join in the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or hit us up on [Twitter](https://twitter.com/VonageDev).